ihmeuw/vivarium/docs/source/concepts/population.rst

 ---------------

-The core representation of simulants and their state information in ``Vivarium`` is a :class:`pandas.DataFrame` known as the state table.
+The core representation of simulants and their state information in ``Vivarium`` is a :class:`pandas.DataFrame` known as the population state table (or just "state table").
 Under this representation rows represent simulants while columns correspond to state attributes like age, sex or systolic blood pressure.
 These columns represent one of several important resources within ``Vivarium`` that other components can draw on.
 Each of the actions we need to be able to take correspond to a manipulation of this state table.
 The addition of new simulants is the creation of rows, the creation of new state attributes is the creation of columns, and